Household Hazardous Waste

 - Fire extinguishers

-- Household cleaners (oven, toilet, drain, upholstery/carpet, window, disinfectant, all-purpose, ect.)
+- Household cleaners (oven, toilet, drain, carpet, window, disinfectant, all-purpose, etc.)

 - Mercury, thermostats, thermometers